 Just because our Oppie sailors are younger and smaller its does not prevent them from competing in the Club’s racing programme and we have a band of regulars doing just that.
 In fact the Lawes Trophy, see below, which is a PY handicapped race is often won by an Oppie sailor.

 We also host two Optimist Open meetings each year; winter (early January) and autumn (early September), see below.
 These attract 50-70 experienced Optimist sailors from other clubs to Papercourt to enjoy our lake, our famous catering and generous prizes.

 Youth Summer Training

-Youth summer training is aimed at sailors from total beginners (minimum eight years/turning eight years in 2019) up to those interested in improving their sailing, including racing skills.
+Youth summer training is aimed at sailors from total beginners (minimum eight years/turning eight years during the season) up to those interested in improving their sailing, including racing skills.
 It is hoped this will give them the opportunity and skills to equip them to participate on the open racing circuit and to attend national events.

 Our aim is to develop skills and confidence in Papercourt Sailing Club youth sailors and help non- zone squad sailors gain places at next year’s zone squad selection by improving their sailing ability, confidence and ability to apply racing tactics.

 Papercourt is an RYA British Youth Sailing Recognised Club.
 We adopt the IOCA training programme for Oppies as this has been developed specifically for our class.
 IOCA takes the young sailor right the way through from the basics to advance sailing techniques with easy progression and awards for achievements.

 The aim of the youth training is for children to have fun and learn in a safe environment.
 Sailing an Oppie helps children develop self confidence, independence, an to ability to think for themselves problem solving and respect for others and themselves.
 It is of course also a great way to meet and make new friends.